techros15/word-replacer/README.md

 # word-replacer

-> Randomly replaces a word in a string with the provided word
+> Replaces a word in a string with the provided word or a random word

 ## Install